kubebb/staging-components/kube-dashboard/README.md

 # here we use namespace addon-system
 helm install kube-dashboard -n addon-system .
 ```
-* The pod will failed to start due to the missing of dashboard-kubeconfig configmap, and we'll create it at the next step.
+* The pod will failed to start(ContainerCreating) due to the missing of dashboard-kubeconfig configmap, and we'll create it at the next step.

 3. Create the kubeconfig file for kube-dashboard to use, so it can point to the kube-oidc-proxy address, and use the correct certificate and token.
 ```